rockynhatnguyen/gatsby-probarbercollege/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby 3 Windmill Tailwind Starter
 </h1>

 Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This starter ships with the main Gatsby 3 configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Features the Windmill UI that utilizes Tailwind classes for quick and easy theming for your next project.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._